 This flexContainer specialization is the root for SDT-based Device Management modules.

-It is targeted by the flexNodeLink attribute of <flexContainer> SDT devices (see in 0 the rules 1-6, 1-7 and 1-8).
+It is a <flexContainer> child of the <node> resource targeted by the nodeLink attribute of <flexContainer> SDT devices (see in 0 the rule 1-7).

-Table 0-1: Subdevice of flexNode model
+Table 5.8.2-1: Subdevice of flexNode model